Harinithin-ops/CODTECH-Task1/README.md

 3. Home Section
 The "Home" section introduces the portfolio owner with a background image (using background-image).
 Contains a heading ("hi i'am Hari Nithin S") and a subheading ("i am a college student").
-There's a call-to-action button (connect with me), which links to a WhatsApp number (via https://wa.me).
+There's a call-to-action button (connect with me), which links to a WhatsApp number.
 4. About Section
 The "About" section also uses a background image and contains an introduction to Hari Nithin S.
 A short description of his academic background and interests is provided, including his passion for learning programming, data analysis, and sports like handball.